Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 The topic should involve analyzing field measurements to answer a snow-hydrology related question.
 Updates on the project are required as part of the 2nd, 5th, and 7th homework assignments.
 During the final week of class, students will present their research project results to the class.
-The project will be graded on the basis of the presentation (20%) and on the report (80%), which should be less than 10 pages long.
+The project will be graded on the basis of the presentation (20%) and on the report (80%).
 Final reports will be due on the final day of class, **March 13 2025, by 11:59pm**.
 Further details are provided on the [Course Project page](b-project.html).

 ### Grading Policy